3 min read

 Essentially, a pump is looking for stepper controller signals, and whatever controller a user decides to implement simply needs to be capable of working with a stepper motor.

-How to Integrate FMI Pumps into OEM Systems
+How to Integrate Fluid Metering Pumps into OEM Systems

 In most cases, there are two types of motor drives that can be integrated into OEM systems.
 These drives require separate methods for integration.
 Here's a look at the two options: